-My current roles at CCCU include Priority Lead for Primary Behaviour and Working with Parents, Programme Director PG Certificate in Social and Emotional Learning, Professional Studies, English and Languages Tutor.
-I am also Academic Link Tutor and research lead for Essex and Thames Primary School Centred Initial Teacher Training Partnership.
+My current roles at CCCU include Lead for the Primary ITE priority areas of Behaviour, Working with Parents and Emotional Health and Academic Link Tutor for the PGCEi in collaboration with The City School Pakistan.
+I have extensive experience of working with School Based teacher education programmes including as Academic Link Tutor and research lead for Essex and Thames School Centred Initial Teacher Training Partnership.
 I have worked in a number of primary and secondary schools across Kent, London and Essex in a variety of teaching, leadership, advisory and coaching roles.
 I was formerly Primary Lead on the Teach First Primary Languages Pilot Programme and Primary Languages Advisor for Medway LA where I managed networks of primary and secondary creative language partnerships.
 I was also a leadership coach for the Achievement for All charity, working closely with schools to develop strong partnerships with parents to support pupil progress.

 Research and knowledge exchange